ajnyga/embedGalley/README.md

 The plugin is using some code and XSL files from https://github.com/PeerJ/jats-conversion.
 Thank you!

-The plugin was created by The Federation of Finnish Learned Societies.

-TODO
+Possible changes:
+- New citation formats (currently only APA)
-- support for other citation formats
+- Settings for switching between citation formats
+- Activate/disable MathJax from settings
 - allow custom CSS
-- add back links to references
+- clean XSL

+Created by The Federation of Finnish Learned Societies.